hrbrmstr/aggregators-auto-redirect/README.md

 ## TODO

 - add more aggregators
-- options page to customzie delay time and possibly other things
+- options page to customize delay time and possibly other things
 - some visual indicator about the impending redirect
 - better icon(s)
+- no redirection on the main page of the aggregator